CamPen21/micro-store/README.md

 ## Product Catalog

-This service takes care of listing the products, and searching them

-**Features:**

-- Should have a list of available products
-- Should allow to search for a product
+This service handles the products details, from price to description.

+Product lifecycle starts here, by adding a product to the catalog it's unique ID gets generated.

+After that this ID gets used to increase and manipulate inventory through the following service.

 ## Inventory management

-This service takes care of inventory

-**Features:**

-- Should allow to check inventory availability
-- Should allow to update inventory
-- Should allow to add or remove a product
+This service handles the product inventory, enables an interface to allocate or deallocate a quantity of items by product.

 ## Order management